ABOUT OUR BELIEF IN A CURE

 A new strategy for fighting cancer starts today.
 The Cure Starts Now is dedicated to pursuing cancer research on those fronts that offer the most promise rather than simply fighting “cancer by the numbers” as we have for the past 70 years.
 And in doing so, we pledge that the fight against cancer will be won.
-Curing cancer, one child at a time.
 The cure starts now.

 Many experts believe that the information we gain from a cure to pediatric brain cancer may provide us critical advances in other forms of cancer, both adult and pediatric.

 – The Cure Starts Now Medical Advisors

 - Research to find new treatments for childhood brain tumors represents one of our greatest opportunities to advance cancer research in general. – The Cure Starts Now Medical Advisors